WFA President’s Awards honour marketing leadership initiatives

 SA (Sweden): The Transparency Guide.
 Released in January 2019, the Transparency Guide was developed with the input of advertisers, agencies, media owners, market researchers and academics.
 It aims to help advertisers better understand and demand more transparency and better results from agencies, platforms and other ecosystem partners.

-UDA (France): Creative Lab: Brands’ bold initiative to unleash creativity.
-Launched in December 2017, the UDA Creative Lab is an open advertising contest that invites brands to be the “playground” for creative people.
+Union des marques (France): Creative Lab: Brands’ bold initiative to unleash creativity.
+Launched in December 2017, the Union des marques Creative Lab is an open advertising contest that invites brands to be the “playground” for creative people.
 There is a simple brief: increase the “love” between brands and consumers and create a campaign around a cause that “fights against incivilities”.
 The objective is to restore the image of advertising in France and to demonstrate the link between creativity and efficiency in marketing communications.

 “WFA national advertiser associations are working tirelessly to champion the marketing industry and promote what’s best about our activity and profession.
 Each of these eight award winners has created real value for their members and benefited the wider business and community.
 Congratulations to all,” said David Wheldon, outgoing WFA President and CMO at RBS.